Asynchronous Majority Dynamics in Preferential Attachment Trees: Introduction

 \paragraph*{New Tools.} Our main technical innovation is an approach to reason about majority without going through consensus.
 Specifically, we show in Sections~\ref{sec:stable} and~\ref{sec:wrapup} for preferential attachment trees, or balanced $M$-ary trees, that with probability $1-o(1)$, a $1-o(1)$ fraction of nodes have \emph{finalized} after $O(n\ln n / \ln \ln n)$ steps.
 That is, after $O(n\ln n /\ln \ln n)$ steps, most (but not all) of the network has stabilized.
+The main barrier to extending our results to general trees is Section~\ref{sec:stable}, as we require additional structure on the graphs to prove that the process stabilizes quickly.
 We postpone further details to Section~\ref{sec:stable}, but just wish to highlight this approach as a fairly significant deviation from prior work.

 From here, our task is now reduced to showing that a \correct majority exists w.h.p. after $O(n\ln n / \ln \ln n)$ steps.
 Our main insight here is that most nodes with $d(u,v) = O(\ln n/\ln \ln n)$ must have some high-degree nodes along the path from $u$ to $v$.
 We prove that such nodes act like a ``road block,'' causing announcements on either side to be independent with high probability (and all nodes with $d(u,v) = \Omega(\ln n / \ln \ln n)$ can be handled with similar arguments to prior work).